UPDATE: 12:36 p.m. EDT, May 12, 2020 —

 It has been proven time and time again that Black people are more likely to be victims of police violence, even when they are unarmed.
 And just as we become outraged by the deaths of Black men and boys at the hands of police, we must not forget that Black women and girls have also lost their lives in police shootings. #SayHerName is making sure we do more to bring attention to the too many Black women and girls who probably would still be here if their skin color was different.

-From Pamela Turner to Tyisha Miller, below is a list of Black women killed by the police over the years.
+From Pamela Turner to Tyisha Miller to now, Breonna Taylor, below is a list of a growing number of Black women who have been killed by the police over the years.

 1. Atatiana Jefferson

 The 28-year-old was shot and killed on Saturday, Oct.
 12 in her Fort Worth home after a neighbor called the police for a “wellness check” because her front door was reportedly open.
 Bodycam footage showed she was shot within four seconds of the officer arriving.

 On May 13, 2019, Pamela Turner, a 45-year-old grandmother of three, was shot and killed in Baytown, Texas, after an officer tried to arrest her for reportedly having outstanding warrants.
 Disturbing video shows Turner’s last moments as she lay on the ground and yelled “I’m pregnant” before she was shot and killed.
 A family member said she had been battling mental illness.

 3. Korryn Gaines

 On Aug.
 1, 2016, officers arrived at the apartment of Korryn Gaines in Randallstown, Maryland, to serve warrants for her and her fiance.
 A stand-off followed that ended with Gaines, 23, being shot dead by five bullets and her 5-year-old son being shot in the face.
 Gaines recorded the encounter on Facebook Live.